datastaxdevs/workshop-introduction-to-machine-learning/README.md

 quit;
 ```

-You can also create the table by running a CQL script
+You can also create the table by running a CQL script:
 ```
-astra db cqlsh workshops -k machine_learning -f ./initialize/create_tables.cql
+astra db cqlsh workshops -k machine_learning -f /initialize/create_tables.cql
 ```

 #### ✅ 5c) Populate table `socialmedia`